 Ceremonial Grade Organic Matcha: $24.95/ 30g = $0.83/gram

-The only circumstances I might find acceptable for this product is travel.
+8) Would I repurchase?
+Only if I was traveling.
 To a country where there is no matcha.
 Or anytime you find yourself at an airport where everything is marked up.
 But even then, are you really going to whip out a dinky little packet to make 8 ounces of a matcha not-latte (which, in America at least, isn't even the standard size of a small drink)?
 I used up two packets to make about a 12 ounce, which probably on the more caffeinated side of what I usually make, plus a few teaspoons of sugar, and milk that I frothed by shaking in a mason jar.
 It was tasty, but I couldn't stomach the price, which ironically is still marginally cheaper than what you pay at a coffee shop ($2 + the cost of milk vs. $3.50, maybe more if you live in a city).